 Fun Fact #15

-Chewing gum after meals may help prevent heartburn.
+Chewing gum after meals may help to prevent heartburn.

 Fun Fact #16

-The largest piece of bubble gum ever was the size and weight of 10,000 regular pieces and was presented to baseball player Willie Mays by the Topps Chewing Gum Company in June 1974.
+The largest piece of bubble gum ever was the size and weight of 10,000 regular pieces, and was presented to baseball player Willie Mays by the Topps Chewing Gum Company in June of 1974.